Clinically Extremely Vulnerable (CEV) people

 - Text 07870 868368

-The Community Wellbeing Hub is a collaboration between Bath & North East Somerset Council, CCG BANES, Virgin Care and our third sector partner organisations.
+The Community Wellbeing Hub is a collaboration between Bath & North East Somerset Council, Virgin Care, BSW CCG, Virgin Care, 3SG and other third sector organisations.
 The team can offer a range of support services, such as:

 - Mental health